Cantara/grpc-jpms-shaded/README.md

 # grpc-jpms-shaded
-Shaded artifact for gRPC, because the official jars have split packages
+Shaded artifact for gRPC, because the official jars have split packages.